Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 Standard values can be specified for a property, which are effectively a list of known values from which the end user can choose for the property.
 The [HasStandardValues](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.HasStandardValues) property returns if the property has any standard values.

 If the [IsLimitedToStandardValues](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModel.IsLimitedToStandardValues) property returns `true`, the end user can only choose from standard values when entering a value.
-Otherwise, freeform entry is allowed and the standard values are presented solely as options.
+Otherwise, freeform entry is allowed, and the standard values are presented solely as options.

 The [StandardValues](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.StandardValues) property returns the actual collection of standard values.
 As an example, this collection could be bound to a `CombBox.ItemsSource`.
 For cases where these must be converted to strings, use the [StandardValuesAsStrings](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.StandardValuesAsStrings) property instead.

 For scenarios where [StandardValues](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.StandardValues) is being used and the [IsLimitedToStandardValues](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModel.IsLimitedToStandardValues) property is `true`, it is assumed that a complex object type is being used for standard value items.
-The [StandardValuesDisplayMemberPath](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModel.StandardValuesDisplayMemberPath) property can be set to the name of the property to dispaly in the data template for each standard value item.
+The [StandardValuesDisplayMemberPath](xref:@ActiproUIRoot.Controls.Grids.PropertyData.PropertyModel.StandardValuesDisplayMemberPath) property can be set to the name of the property to display in the data template for each standard value item.

 The [CycleToNextStandardValue](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.CycleToNextStandardValue*) method can be manually called to change the [Value](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.Value) to the next standard value.